SAP-samples/teched2023-IN260/exercises/ex2/README.md

 A circuit breaker is a pattern that can be used to prevent an application from repeatedly trying to perform an operation that is likely to fail.

 This is useful in various ways.
-For example, it ensures that a system which is experiencing issues is not overloaded with requests and has time to recover.
+For example, it ensures that a system, which is experiencing issues is not overloaded with requests and has time to recover.
-Also it helps with making sure an application doesn't spend too much time waiting for an operation that is unlikely to finish successfully.
+Also, it helps with making sure an application doesn't spend too much time waiting for an operation that is unlikely to finish successfully.

-The circuit breakers achieves this by measuring the percentage of failures over a given time window.
+The circuit breaker achieves this by measuring the percentage of failures over a given time window.
-If it exceeds a threshold it slows down the rate of operations (similar to the rate-limited) until the failre rate drops down again.
+If it exceeds a threshold, it slows down the rate of operations (similar to the rate-limited) until the failure rate drops down again.

 - [ ] 🔨 **Add a circuit breaker to the resilience configuration.**
   - Leverage the failure-rate setting of the frontend to force the circuit breaker to open.
-  - Again, play around with the values (including the other patterns) to try to exceed the rate limit and see how other patterns might interact with the rate limit.
+  - Again, play around with the values (including the other patterns) to try to exceed the rate limit and see how other patterns might interact with the circuit breaker.

 <details><summary>Click here to view a solution.</summary>